Do you need help using social media to meet your fundraising goals?

 Even though you will need to adapt to the ever-changing social media platforms regularly, there are several principles of fundraising on social media that will never change.
 Here’s what you need to know:

-You need to make a fundraising plan before you share anything online.
+You need to make a strategic fundraising plan before you share anything online.

 Here are some things you’ll need to nail down:

 - How much money do you want to raise?